1. Automate where it counts

 One of the most common reasons for dispute?
 “I don’t recognise this charge.”
 Where possible, work with acquirers and processors to ensure merchant descriptors are clear and consistent to reduce unnecessary claims.

-8. Layer your fraud prevention
+8. Layer fraud prevention

 Dispute management works best alongside strong fraud controls.
 Use real-time monitoring, risk scoring, and authentication to stop bad transactions before they become your team’s problem.